top of page

 Wellness Wheel with nine dimensions emotional, physical, spritual, social, environmental, sexual, occupational, intellectual

-Some common reasons you may benefit from a wellness coach:
+Some common reasons you may benefit from a well-being frame-work:

 • Support your health and wellness with lasting behavior change.